alfie-ns/alfie-ns.github.io/maths.md

 I highlight my recognitions and awards in mathematics, which reflect my dedication and skill in the field.

+- Received 83% in my foundation-year mathematics module.
+97.92% in the coursework, and 62.86% in the exam.
+- In my first-year mathematics module, later-in-life following recovery of my brain injury, I achieved {...} in the module, 80.67% in the exam, and {...} in the coding report.

 ## Recent Blog Posts

 Stay updated with my latest thoughts and explorations in mathematics: